 4. Blackheads: To treat blackheads, start by using a gentle exfoliator two to three times a week to remove dead skin cells.
 You can also try using a product that contains charcoal, which has anti-bacterial properties.
 You should also avoid oil-based products, as they can make the blackhead worse.

 5. Papules: To treat papules, start by applying a benzoyl peroxide cream to your skin two or three times a day.
-If that isn’t effective, you might try using tea tree oil as a spot treatment or an anti-acne supplement.
+If that isn’t effective, you might try using tea tree oil as a spot treatment.

 6. Pustules: To treat pustules, start by applying a benzoyl peroxide cream to your skin two or three times a day.
 If that isn’t effective, you might try using tea tree oil as spot treatment.